BU-Center-for-Antiracist-Research/neighborhood_racial_composition_built_environment_and_health_outcome/README.md

 ## Documentation

 - FinalData: this folder contains the final datasets we constructed for the analysis.
-The finaldata_holc contains the additional variables for HOLC graded analysis.
-The data dictionary for Built Environment indicators can also be found here.
+The finaldata_holc contains the additional variables for Home Owners’ Loan Corporation (HOLC) graded analysis.
+The data dictionary for the built environment indicators can also be found here.
-- Codes: this folder contains the R scripts and the Python code for the data analysis and visualizations.
+- Code: this folder contains the R scripts and the Python code for the data analysis and visualizations.
 Scripts are numbered in sequence.
 - Output: this folder contains the tables we used in the paper or the supplementary materials.
 - Figures: this folder contains the figures genereated in R or Python that was included in the paper and its supplement.
 - QGISProject: this folder contains the QGIS project and the corresponding shapefiles used for producing Figure 1 in the paper.
-- RawData: this folder contains the raw datasets in their original shape.
+- RawData: this folder contains the raw datasets.

 ### Additional Notes on Figures and tables
 All tables and figures in the Output or Figures folder are directly exported from R or Python, except for: